csc-training/GeoML/08_cnn_segmentation/Readme.md

         * Predicted tiles in folder `predictions512_2`
         * Merged big .tif file: `CNN_2.tif`

-4. Estimate the bianry class model visually.
+4. Evaluate the bianry class model visually.
     * Open the .tif file with QGIS.
    * If you want to try different prediction threshold values, we can restyle the layer:
        * Properites -> Symbology